jbock-java/jbock/README.md

 * A *special* parameter must be of type `List<String>`.
 * A *regular* parameter can have the `@LongName` or `@ShortName` annotation, or both.
-* If a *regular* parameter has neither `@LongName` nor `@ShortName`, then by default the parameter name becomes the long name, and it there is no short name.
+* If a *regular* parameter has neither `@LongName` nor `@ShortName`, then by default the parameter name becomes the long name, and there is no short name.

 This documentation will be extended over time.
 Meanwhile, check out the examples folder, and this [real-life example](https://github.com/h908714124/aws-glacier-multipart-upload/blob/master/src/main/java/ich/bins/ArchiveMPU.java).